Box braids: Cultural association and value

 Hair was and is a very important and symbolic part of different African communities.
 Africans believed that hair could help with divine communication as it was the elevated part of one's body.
 Hair styling was entrusted only to close relatives, as it was explained that if a strand fell into the hands of an enemy, harm could come to the hair's owner.
 Members of royalty would often wear elaborate hairstyles as a symbol of their stature, and those in mourning, usually women, would pay some attention to their hair during the period of grieving.
-Hair was seen as a symbol of fertility, as thick, long tresses and neat, clean hair symbolised ability to bear healthy daughters.
+Hair was seen as a symbol of fertility, as thick, long tresses and neat, clean hair symbolised ability to bear healthy children.
 Elaborate patterns were done for special occasions like weddings, social ceremonies or war preparations.
 People belonging to a tribe could easily be identified by another tribe member with the help of a braid pattern or style.